Rondh2/Data-mining-and-analysis-project-/README.md

-# Car Data Mining

 ## Overview

-This repository contains a Jupyter Notebook (`entrypoint.ipynb`) that performs web scraping and data mining on a car listing website ([ad.co.il](http://ad.co.il)) using Python, Selenium, Pandas, and BeautifulSoup.
-The notebook extracts relevant data from the website, cleans and preprocesses it, and exports the data to a CSV file (`Data mining.csv`).
+This repository contains Jupyter Notebooks for web scraping, data mining, and analysis on a car listing website ([ad.co.il](http://ad.co.il)).
+The main files are:
+- `entrypoint.ipynb`: Performs web scraping, initial data extraction, and cleaning.
+- `PART 2.ipynb`: Further data analysis, feature engineering, and model training using machine learning techniques.

+The notebooks use Python, Selenium, Pandas, and BeautifulSoup, and export the cleaned data to CSV files.